learn-co-curriculum/java-null/README.md

 The `NullPointerException` is a runtime exception that we may see occur in our programs from time to time.
-This is a more common exception to be on the lookout for! `NullPointerException` is thrown when we try to use an object that has a value of `null`.
+This is a more common exception to be on the lookout for! `NullPointerException` is thrown when we try to access a method or property of a variable that has a value of `null`.
 Consider the following:

 ```java
 public class Cat {